reedHam/everything-wrapper/README.md

 The dll file can be found in the Everything SDK installation directory.
 The dll file is named `Everything64.dll`

-Currently the build scripts have a hardcoded path to the dll file that works on my machine any PRs to fix this are welcome.

 ## node-everything
 This is a simple nodejs ffi wrapper around the Everything SDK.
 This is a work in progress and is not ready for use and should only be used as an example.